RakhithJK/roundcube-roundcubemail-wiki/Configuration.md

 Roundcube webmail has over 200 configuration options that allow you to customize it according to your needs and taste and to perfectly interact with your email server infrastructure.
 After [[Installation]] local configuration files have to be created and adjusted accordingly.

-Starting with Roundcube version 1.0 (current git master), there's one single config file (`config/config.inc.php`) which only contains the configuration settings that differ from the defaults.
+Starting with Roundcube version 1.0, there's one single config file (`config/config.inc.php`) which only contains the configuration settings that differ from the defaults.
 Older version have their configuration split in two files (`config/main.inc.php` and `db.inc.php`) which together contain all configuration parameters.

 Configuration files are pure PHP files and therefore strictly have to respect the PHP syntax.
 If you see a blank page you likely have a syntax error on your config file(s).
 Check the web server's error logs to find out why and where.